 CBS News reported another reckless and fatal poisoning at a nursing home.
 An Atria nursing home in Walnut Creek failed to keep residents’ safe.
 The facility rushed Albert Canoun to the emergency room after allowing him to ingest a cleaning solution.
 Employees at first blamed his change of condition and negative reaction to eating “spicy chips.”
 Incredible.
 He died on August 31st from chemical injuries to his stomach, esophagus, and part of his throat.

 The facility then admitted in a statement that they believe it was likely “food related.”
-Atria confirmed the employees were suspended.
+Atria confirmed.

 Prosecutors charged Lateshia Sherise Starling with felony elder abuse and poisoning death of resident Constantine Albert Canoun on August 31, 2022.
 Canoun was under Starlin’s supervision and care in the Memory Care Unit at Atria Walnut Creek.